Why Christians Should Not Use the Phrase "Spiritual Schizophrenia"

 Schizophrenia is a physical condition, not a spiritual state of being

-Talking about a spiritual condition and a mental illness is like talking about apples and oranges.
-Our spiritual condition is mostly a matter of our choices.
+Talking about a spiritual state of being and mental illness is like talking about apples and oranges.
+Our spiritual condition is often caused by our choices.
 Schizophrenia is a brain disorder, not something people chose to experience.

 The Phrase Perpetuates Misconceptions and Misinformation